Indian Institute of Information Technology, Allahabad

-The Indian Institute of Information Technology, Allahabad (IIIT-Allahabad), is a premier public university located in Jhalwa, Prayagraj (previously known as Allahabad) district, in Uttar Pradesh.
-It is one of the twenty-five Indian Institutes of Information Technology listed by the Ministry of Education (India).
+The Indian Institute of Information Technology Allahabad (IIIT Allahabad or IIITA or IIIT-A) is a public institute of information technology and biomedical engineering located in Jhalwa, Prayagraj (previously known as Allahabad), in Uttar Pradesh.
+It is one of the twenty-five Indian Institutes of Information Technology listed by the Ministry of Education and is widely regarded as a Tier-1 institute in India.

 History

-In 1998, the Human Resources Development (HRD) Ministry announced the establishment of the second "Indian Institute of Information Technology" of the country in Allahabad, which was the hometown of the then HRD Minister, Murli Manohar Joshi.
+In 1998, the Ministry of Human Resources Development (HRD) announced the establishment of the second Indian Institute of Information Technology of the country in Allahabad, which was the hometown of the then Minister of Human Resource Development (HRD Minister), Murli Manohar Joshi.

-The institute was founded on 12 August 1999 and designated a "deemed university" in 2000.
+The institute was founded on 12 August 1999 and designated a deemed university in 2000.
 In 2014 the IIIT Act was passed, under which IIIT-A and four other Institutes of Information Technology funded by the Ministry of Human Resource Development were classed as Institutes of National Importance.

 An extension campus of the institute was opened in Amethi in 2005, but was closed down in 2016.

-IIIT-A hosted seven Science Conclaves on the lines of the Lindau meetings, from 2008 to 2014, which were attended by Nobel laureates like Claude Cohen-Tannoudji, Douglas D. Osheroff, Ivan Giaever, and many others.
+IIIT-A hosted seven Science Conclaves on the lines of the Lindau Nobel Laureate Meetings, from 2008 to 2014, which were attended by Nobel laureates like Claude Cohen-Tannoudji, Douglas D. Osheroff, Ivan Giaever, and many others.

 M. D. Tiwari was the first director of the institute, and he remained in that position until December 2013, when Allahabad High Court asked him to step down, dismissing Tiwari's plea who had challenged the chancellor's order to relinquish the post upon completion of tenure.
 There had previously been demands for Tiwari's resignation by students, for being "high-handed" and misusing his powers and position.

 Academics

-The curriculum of the institute lays focus on information technology, electronics and communication and related fields such as computer vision, human computer interaction and their interdisciplinary applications across other domains.
+The curriculum of the institute lays focus on information technology, biomedical engineering, electronics and communication and related fields such as computer vision, human–computer interaction and their interdisciplinary applications across other domains.

 IIIT-Allahabad is also known for its strong competitive coding culture.